 9. Cloud integration:

 People thought that the only use cloud had, was backing up data.
-However, now they seem to be realizing just how powerful cloud is.
+However, now they seem to be realizing just how powerful the cloud is.
 It can cut costs in hosting and improve loading capacity.
 With services like AWS, apps can now directly run on the cloud, without using the limited computing prowess of a smartphone.

 Following the boom in IoT, smartphone apps can now be equipped with interfaces to access and control IoT networks, in homes, offices, and industries.
-Some have dared to go even further and made the phones themselves nodes part of the network which collects the data and display results.
+Some have dared to go even further and made the phones themselves nodes part of the network which collects the data and displays results.
 Apps like Waze and Google traffic work on this principle.

 7. Application performance management: